Cheque truncation: Laws

 Although technology needed to exist to enable cheque truncation, the laws related to cheques were the main impediment to its introduction.
 New Zealand was one of the first countries to introduce truncation and imaging of cheques, when in 1995 the Cheques Act 1960 was amended to provide for the electronic presentation of cheques.
 A number of other countries also adopted the system over the next few years, but progress was mixed due to the general decline in the use of cheques in favour of electronic payment systems.
 Some countries decided that the effort to implement truncation could not be justified for a declining payment method, and instead phased out the use of cheques altogether.

 In 2004, the United States enacted the Check 21 Act to authorize cheque truncation by the conversion of an original paper check into an electronic image for presentation through the clearing process.
 The law also enacted the recognition and acceptance of a “substitute check" created by a financial institution in lieu of the original paper check.
 Any bank that receives the original paper check can remove or "truncate" the paper check from the clearing process.

+In the UK, section 13 of the Small Business, Enterprise and Employment Act 2015 amended the Bills of Exchange Act 1882 to allow for cheque imaging ("providing an electronic image, in place of presentment of the cheque itself").

 New laws needed to address ways to make sure that the digital image was a true and accurate copy of the original cheque, as well as a mechanism to enable the process to be audited to protect consumers.
 It also needed to address the process for dishonoured cheques, as paper cheques could no longer be returned.
 A typical solution, as defined by the Monetary Authority of Singapore for the Singapore cheque truncation system, was that a special "Image Return Document" was created and sent back to the bank that had truncated the cheque.